HardyMaxime/react-diagram/README.md

-Création d'un simple éditeur de diagramme en React.js
+Create a simple diagram editor in React.js
 ## Available Scripts

 In the project directory, you can run: